ceres-solver/ceres-solver/docs/source/building.rst

 required modifications to ``FooConfig.cmake`` are show below:

 .. code-block:: cmake

-    :caption: Importing Ceres in FooConfig.cmake using CMake 2.8.x style
+    # Importing Ceres in FooConfig.cmake using CMake 2.8.x style.
+    #
     # When configure_file() is used to generate FooConfig.cmake from
     # FooConfig.cmake.in, @Ceres_DIR@ will be replaced with the current
     # value of Ceres_DIR being used by Foo.
 This should be passed as a hint